Kerala Police: Armed police battalions

-There are eleven armed police battalions in the state, which serve as reserve forces to be deployed whenever and wherever district police fall short of manpower in the maintenance of law and order.
+There are twelve armed police battalions in the state, which serve as reserve forces and are deployed whenever and wherever the district police require additional manpower for the maintenance of law and order.
 The Armed Police is under the command of the Additional Director General of Police (Armed Police Battalions), who functions under the overall control of the State Police Chief.
 The ADGP is assisted by a Deputy Inspector General of Police.
-The Armed Police comprises 12 battalions, each headed by a Commandant of the rank of Superintendent of Police (SP).
-The Commandant is assisted by a Deputy Commandant and Assistant Commandants.
-The headquarters of the Armed Police Battalions is located in Thiruvananthapuram.
+Each battalion is headed by a Commandant of the rank of Superintendent of Police (SP), assisted by a Deputy Commandant and Assistant Commandants.
+The office of the Additional Director General of Police (Armed Police Battalions) is also the headquarters of the Armed Police Battalions, located in Thiruvananthapuram.

-Malabar Special Police is the oldest paramilitary force of India after Assam Rifles.
+Malabar Special Police is the oldest paramilitary force of India after Assam Rifles, established during the period of British India.